|View source on GitHub|

 openfermion.ops.PolynomialTensor( n_body_tensors )

-with multilinear polynomials in the fermionic ladder operators.
 For instance, in a quadratic Hamiltonian (degree 2 polynomial) which conserves particle number, there are only terms of the form a^\dagger_p a_q, and the coefficients can be stored in an n_qubits x n_qubits matrix.
 Higher order terms would be described with tensors of higher dimension.
 Note that each tensor must have an even number of dimensions, since parity is conserved.
-Much of the functionality of this class is redudant with FermionOperator but enables much more efficient numerical computations in many cases, such as basis rotations.
+Much of the functionality of this class is redundant with FermionOperator but enables much more efficient numerical computations in many cases, such as basis rotations.

 projected_n_body_tensors( selection, exact=False )